 Details: Fall From Grace, 477 Collins St, Melbourne CBD (Ph 03 8644 7110)

-Damage: Reasonable.
-But on this occasion I did not pay.
+Damage: Reasonable at $80 per person.
+On this occasion I did not pay.

 Category: Bar, City, Date night, Dinner, Drinks, Gourmet Events, Group Dinner, Restaurants - European Tags: Bar, City, Cocktails, Dinner, Drinks